dustedmtl/lastu/docs/USERGUIDE.md

 The queries work the same for both modes.
 For wordlist mode, there is an additional key `top`.
 When this key is used in the query, only the top results (based on frequency) for each lemma/form/pos/feats quartet are shown.

-The get back to free search mode from the wordlist mode, the user must either open a new empty window with `Shift-Ctrl-N` or a different database with `Ctrl-D`.
+To get back to the free search mode from the wordlist mode, the user must either open a new empty window with `Shift-Ctrl-N` or a different database with `Ctrl-D`.

 ## Limitations